Moonspine/faux-analog-clock/README.md

 You can also change how often the GPS is used to set the RTC:
 - TIMEKEEPER_GPS_TIME_SET_INTERVAL_SECONDS = Seconds in between time resets.

+## ClockFace.h

+FACE_INNER_HOURLY_BRIGHTNESS and FACE_OUTER_HOURLY_BRIGHTNESS define the brightness of the inner and outer edge rings on a per-hour basis.
+The first entry in each array is the brightness at midnight (hour 0), and the rest of the entires count up from them (1 AM, 2 AM, etc.)

+## Pendulum.h
+PENDULUM_LED_INDEX contains the LED indices of the pendulum for each individual millisecond following a second tick.
+The default pattern is a sinusoidal pendulum pattern that starts in the center and swings right then left.

 ## Timekeeper.h

-Finally, in `Firmware/Faux_Analog_Clock/Timekeeper.h`, commenting out the following line will cause the timekeeper to use an internal millis()-based RTC rather than external RTC hardware:
+In `Firmware/Faux_Analog_Clock/Timekeeper.h`, commenting out the following line will cause the timekeeper to use an internal millis()-based RTC rather than external RTC hardware:
 ```
 #define USE_HARDWARE_RTC 1
 ```